Santa Rosa Violence Prevention

 OUR YOUTH OUR SAFETY OUR COMMUNITY

-“The Partnership prioritizes the futures of our youth, safety, and community by investing in, leading, and educating our partners and residents.
-We are committed to moving forward collectively, as a Partnership, in support of our youth and families.”
+“Santa Rosa Violence Prevention prioritizes the successes of our most vulnerable and underserved youth and families, by investing in, leading, and educating our community.
+As Violence Prevention Manager for the City of Santa Rosa, we are committed to moving forward collectively, as a Partnership, in support of Our Youth, Our Safety, and Our Community.”

 Jason Carter, Violence Prevention Manager